onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 2. Hierarchical connectivity

    * `DeltaS_hier(m_T)` remains small when connectivity patterns are projected into `L_ref_hier`.
-   * Feedforward and feedback strengths across levels and laminae respect characteristic predictive-coding patterns (for example error-driven forward projections, prediction-carrying feedback).
+   * Feedforward and feedback strengths across levels and laminae respect characteristic predictive-coding patterns, such as error-driven forward projections and prediction-carrying feedback.

 3. Energy-efficiency profile